Justin Turner Player Props: Red Sox vs. Yankees

-On Saturday, Justin Turner (.256 on-base percentage in past 10 games, 84 points below season-long percentage) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 7:35 PM ET.
+The Boston Red Sox and Justin Turner, who went 2-for-4 last time in action, battle Clarke Schmidt and the New York Yankees at Yankee Stadium, Sunday at 7:10 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Yankees.
+In his most recent appearance, he had two hits (going 2-for-4) against the Yankees.

 Justin Turner Game Info & Props vs. the Yankees